-STUDY ABROAD PROGRAMS

-Please see page 287.

-ITALIAN STUDIES

-JAPANESE STUDIES

-KINESIOLOGY, SPORT AND WELLNESS

-Eash, Dulak, Fish, Huffaker, Iannucci, Kauth, Martel, Nelson-Brown, Prager, Rose, Schauls, Schumacher, Smith, Wagner requirement for graduation.

-The department of Kinesiology, Sport and Wellness provides courses to meet the needs of the following:

-1. Students enrolling in activity courses to meet the general education

-- 2. Students interested in coaching, or who are pursuing a middle school or secondary endorsement in physical education. - 3.
-Students interested in exercise science and fitness related professions. - 4.
-Students choosing activity or theory courses as electives.
+ITALIAN STUDIES See World Languages, Literatures, and Cultures JAPANESE STUDIES See World Languages, Literatures, and Cultures KINESIOLOGY, SPORT AND WELLNESS Eash, Dulak, Fish, Huffaker, Iannucci, Kauth, Martel, Mueller, Nelson-Brown, Prager, Rose, Schauls, Schumacher, Smith, Wagner The department of Kinesiology, Sport and Wellness provides courses to meet the needs of the following: 1.
+Students enrolling in activity courses to meet the general education requirement for graduation.
+2. Students interested in coaching, or who are pursuing a middle school or secondary endorsement in physical education.
+3. Students interested in exercise science and fitness related professions.

+4. Students choosing activity or theory courses as electives.